vasilisa6034/simple-random-and-eigen-basis-for-images/README.md

 ![figure_5](https://cloud.githubusercontent.com/assets/19648595/25662318/2c3cbc1a-3025-11e7-903d-038dab0de62c.png)

 And now most interesting.
 What if we will choose the most suitable basis for such kind of images.
 For this purpose I get images of various faces, and get directions (vectors) where such data have the most variance.
 To read here [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
+Such vectors will be our basis vectors indeed.
+Here how they looks like, order shows value of variance of data at such directions (vectors), e.g. first one is most valuable.

 ![figure_6](https://cloud.githubusercontent.com/assets/19648595/25662319/2c44acea-3025-11e7-8564-dac7a2b116ec.png)

+Now if I will restrict basis, at this time not in random order, but from last vectros, leaving most valuable.

 ![figure_7](https://cloud.githubusercontent.com/assets/19648595/25662320/2c52ec56-3025-11e7-8ae1-e70e212a54ce.png)

+And check how image will look like if we will leave only 20% of basis.
+Still face can be seen.

 ![figure_8](https://cloud.githubusercontent.com/assets/19648595/25662321/2c5c9e68-3025-11e7-89a8-30435b6435d6.png)

+That's pretty all.
+Thanx for reading.